Here's a Free Lunch: Sanitizing Backdoored Models with Model Merge: Experiments

 \paragraph{Datasets.} We evaluate the effectiveness of our proposed approach in the domain of text classification and natural language inference (NLI).
 For text classification, we utilize three datasets: Stanford Sentiment Treebank \cite[SST-2;][]{socher2013recursive}, Offensive Language Identification Dataset \cite[OLID;][]{zampieri2019predicting}, and AG News \cite{zhang2015character}.
 Regarding NLI, we focus on the QNLI dataset \cite{wang2018glue}. \tabref{tab:dataset} provides detailed statistics for each dataset.

 \paragraph{Backdoor Methods.} We establish our experimental framework by examining five prominent textual backdoor attacks: (1) \textbf{BadNet} \cite{gu2017badnets}: inserting multiple rare words at random positions of an input; (2) \textbf{InsertSent} \cite{dai2019backdoor}: inserting a sentence into a random position of an input; (3) \textbf{Syntactic} \cite{qi2021hidden}: using paraphrased input with a pre-defined syntactic template as triggers; (4) \textbf{Learnable Word Substitution (LWS)} \cite{qi-etal-2021-turn}: training a trigger inserter and surrogate model to substitute words in a given text with synonyms; (5) \textbf{BITE} \cite{yan2023bite}: leveraging label-biased tokens as triggers.
-The target labels for the datasets are `Negative' (SST-2), `Not Offensive' (OLID), `Sports' (AG News), and `Entailment' (QNLI) , respectively.
+The target labels for the datasets are `Negative' (SST-2), `Not Offensive' (OLID), `Sports' (AG News), and `Entailment' (QNLI), respectively.
 We provide the detailed implementation of these attacks in Appendix \ref{app:attacks}.
 We employed various poisoning rates in the training sets, specifically 1\%, 5\%, 10\%, and 20\%.
 However, in line with previous studies~\cite{dai2019backdoor, qi2021hidden}, our primary focus is on the 20\% poisoning rate.
-Details regarding the lower poisoning rate settings are elaborated in \Secref{sec:analysis}
+Details regarding the lower poisoning rate settings are elaborated in \Secref{sec:analysis}.
+To demonstrate the generalization of WAG, we also conduct experiments for instruction-tuned Large Language Models.
+The details and results are presented in Appendix~\ref{app:llms}.

 \paragraph{Defense Baselines.} In addition to the proposed methodology, we also evaluate the effectiveness of four defense baselines.
 These include (1) \textbf{Anti-backdoor Learning (ABL)} \cite{li2021anti}: which utilizes gradient ascent to eliminate the backdoor relying on the seed backdoor samples; (2) \textbf{Z-Defense} \cite{he2023mitigating}: which finds spurious correlations between phrases (potential triggers) and labels; and then removes all matching training instances; (3) \textbf{ONION} \cite{qi2020onion}: a technique involving the removal of outlier tokens from poisoned data using GPT2-large~\cite{Radford2019LanguageMA}; and (4) \textbf{DAN} \cite{chen2022expose}: which discriminates between poisonous and clean data based on latent representations of clean validation samples.
 We tune the hyperparameters of all baselines using the dev set.